 Diarrhoea and bloating are possible side effects.

 DPP4-inhibitors (dipeptidyl peptidase-4 inhibitors) increase levels of a group of gastrointestinal hormones called incretins, which increase insulin secretion and inhibit glucagon release.
-They reduce blood sugar without causing low blood sugar.
+They reduce blood glucose levels without causing hypoglycaemia.

 Examples of DPP-4 inhibitors are: